BarIfrah-prep/python-1-rock-paper-scissors-yosef-tadesse123/README.md

 - six to print the score and say goodbye
 - seven if he want to play again
 3. What do I need to do to run it?\
-- to chose number and if i want to play again yes or no
+- to click play button
 4. Give one or two examples of input and output.
 - user_input = int(input("type 1(Rock) 2(Paper) 3(scissors) : "))
 - 1